Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 • Reading time:31 mins read

 Agnes Mountain and Gunsight Peak are in the remote Glacier Peak Wilderness.
-Together, the peaks share a joining ridge above Icy-Spruce Creek.
-The latter also makes one of the excellent rock climbs in the Cascades.
+Together, they share a joining ridge above Icy Creek and Spruce Creek.
+Meanwhile, the latter also makes one of the excellent rock climbs in the Cascades.

 Agnes Mountain from Gunsight Peak